sylvia-segfault/music-generation/README.md

 ![trainperp-2](https://user-images.githubusercontent.com/72118815/206930227-8c4a06fb-1482-41a5-9414-f9e8f241352f.png)

 ## Future Work
-- Our approach in terms of preprocessing the input data was to combine all the tokenized shuffle data in the future could achieve a higher framerate with an encoder decoder structure, which removes noise from music with a high frame rate.
+- Our approach in terms of preprocessing the input data was to combine each tokenized song together and then use them as data and label for the training process.
+Some hypotheses are that if we have enough GPU resources, we could train on a larger dataset and take partial notes from each song.
+Then we can shuffle those partially tokenized songs which might give us better results.
+- We could also train another deep learning model that learns how to add and remove noise from music with an encoder and a decoder.
+This allows us to use a higher framerate.